-The finalized Investigative Report will have attached, as exhibits, the gathered testimonial and documentary evidence, and all of the Parties' responses throughout the Formal Resolution proceeding.
+The finalized Investigative Report will fairly summarize the relevant evidence gathered during the investigation and will have attached, as exhibits, the gathered testimonial and documentary evidence, and all of the Parties' responses throughout the Formal Resolution proceeding.

 Once the Investigator is satisfied that the report is complete, the Investigator will submit the Investigative Report to the Title IX Coordinator.
 The Title IX Coordinator will provide the final Investigative Report to the Parties for review, consistent with notice requirements described above and ordinarily within (3) business days of receipt of the report.